All Episodes

 I told you people from the get-go that Bernie Sanders was never going to be the nominee of this party.

-And yet people paying half attention think that all the excitement is with Bernie Sanders.
+And yet, people paying half attention think that all the excitement is with Bernie Sanders.

-The Democrats really should cancel their primary, save a bunch of money, and just coronate the babe because she is the nominee.
+The Democrats really should cancel their primary, save a bunch of money, just coronate the babe because she is the nominee.

 They ought to just move on and stop the pretense of this.